 Grade A versus Grade B maple syrup

 On the other hand, Grade B maple syrup is much darker and also has a stronger flavor.
 It is also a bit thicker, favoring more towards the consistency of pancake syrup as opposed to the runny consistency found in Grade A syrup.
 Grade B is often recommended for baking because the stronger flavors come through more readily.
 However, it can also be a better choice for pancakes and waffles.
-It all comes down to personal preferences where the taste and consistency of maple syrups are concerned.
+It all comes down to personal preferences where the taste and consistency of maple syrup are concerned.
 Grade B maple syrup has a strong and gritty flavor.
 This is because it has been collected towards the end of the mapling season.

-Grade A versus Grade B maple syrup – But what about Grade C ?
+Grade A versus Grade B maple syrup – But what about Grade C?

 While Grade A versus Grade B maple syrup is busy hogging all the limelight, many people forget that there exists a Grade C of maple syrup as well.
 But in reality, Grade C has now been converted into Grade B maple syrup.
 So, in other words, Grade B and Grade C maple syrups are now the same thing.

-Why Grade B maple syrup is better than Grade A
+Why is Grade B maple syrup better than Grade A

-- It contains trace minerals which have been brought up from deep below the soil which is rich in minerals.
+- It contains trace minerals which have been brought up from deep below the soil, which is rich in minerals.

-- Maple syrup contains manganese which aids antioxidant and enzyme absorption, and also increases your energy levels.
+- Maple syrup contains manganese, which aids antioxidant and enzyme absorption, and also increases your energy levels.

-- It also contains zinc which boosts the immune system.
+- It also contains zinc, which boosts the immune system.

 Remembering all these grades of maple syrups must be a tough thing, no?
 The experts have also recognized our plea.
 They are now making changes in the grading system.
 Under the new and modern grading system, Grade B will also be admonished.
 Instead, it will create four new classifications under Grade A. This is being done so that it will be easier to market maple syrups both nationally and internationally.